Office hours are:

 *UPDATE - Roofs, siding, direct replacement of bathrooms and kitchens (no rewiring, no new fixtures, no relocating existing fixtures, no insulation replacement) all fall under what the state deems as "ordinary maintenance" and no longer require permits.

-- replacing same size windows and doors
+- Replacing same size windows and doors

-- repaving driveway with the same material and same size, etc.
+- Repaving driveway with the same material and same size, etc.

-Permits must be obtained before the start of work.
+Construction Permits must be obtained before the start of work.